 \section{Discussion}

-In this paper, we introduce a novel inference framework designed to construct confidence intervals for model parameters by employing stochastic algorithms in an online environment.
-This method stands out for its simplicity and ease of implementation, offering flexibility across various algorithms.
-The construction of confidence intervals is computationally efficient and almost free (post-SGD update).
-Furthermore, we bolster our approach with rigorous theoretical guarantees, demonstrating its capability to facilitate inference at a high confidence level.
+This paper presents a novel inference framework to construct confidence intervals for model parameters by employing stochastic algorithms in an online environment.
+The primary advantages of this method are its conceptual simplicity and ease of implementation, offering flexibility across various algorithms.
+The constructions of confidence intervals are computationally efficient and almost free (post-SGD update).
+Furthermore, we bolster our approach with rigorous theoretical guarantees, demonstrating its capability to provide valid inference at a high confidence level.